JSOV2001/ros2_control_guide/README.md

  - state_interfaces are the variables we can read

 *Note 2:* You can check the full code in here: https://github.com/JSOV2001/centauri.git

-*Note 3:* Please, remember that the robots' code and this guide are works in progress, so don't worry if you see any changes in the future.
-I'll update everything in due time.

 ### Phase 1: ros2_control and URDF